HoloFood Data Portal

 Review: Disentangling host–microbiota complexity through hologenomics

-A new review article in the journal Nature Review Genetics by HoloFood coordinators Tom Gilbert, Antton Alberdi and Morten Limborg is published.
+A review article in the journal Nature Review Genetics by HoloFood coordinators Tom Gilbert, Antton Alberdi and Morten Limborg was published.
 The review covers the field of hologenomics, the advantages and current limitations of such studies and how best to design a hologenomic research project.

 You can read the full paper here: https://doi.org/10.1038/s41576-021-00421-0